flexycode/CCOBJPGL-JS/README.md

 # 💫 CCOBJPGL-JS
-CCOBJPGL-PY - Object-Oriented Programming in JavaScript
+CCOBJPGL-JS - Object-Oriented Programming in JavaScript

-This repository contains all of the python code implementations of each topic in the course outline for object oriented programming.
+This repository contains all of the JavaScript code implementations of each topic in the course outline for object-oriented programming.

 ## Table

 | Folder Name | Topic |
 |-------------|-------|